First-Generation Mentorship

 A groupof five students works together around a computer.

 Post-secondary studies are an exciting and extraordinary milestone.
-For students who don't have parents or family members who have previously attended university, having some guidance from someone who has been there before can be especially helpful.
+For students who don't have parents or family members who have previously attended university, having guidance from someone who has been there before can be especially helpful.

 Decorative